Chemical Industry News, Data & Insights

 Hydrogen Projects in Northern Netherlands

-RWE is planning to build two significant green hydrogen plants in Eemshaven, with electrolysers of 50 MW and 100 MW capacity.
-The power for these plants will be sourced from wind farms, including the Westereems and the under-construction Oranjewind offshore wind farm.
-However, the projects are currently stalled due to the absence of committed offtakers.
+RWE is planning to build two green hydrogen plants in Eemshaven, featuring 50 MW and 100 MW electrolysers.
+The projects will be powered by wind farms, but progress is stalled due to the need for confirmed offtakers.

 Blue Hydrogen Developments